Sunday, December 21, 2008

 BY SHITAL PRADHAN

-I first heard about S Mahinda Thero during 2005 while at Kolkata when I was asked by one of a stamp dealer whether I was interested on a 20 paisa stamp of S Mahinda Thero issued by Sri Lankan Postal Department in early 1970s.
-I collect philatelic items on Buddhism but I never had a sense of whom he was talking about.
-He told me, as I was from Sikkim so I might be interested to know more about the person and he went on to add it was Sikkim Mahinda Thero, a Buddhist monk who is regarded as a national hero, a famous poet in the Sinhalese language whose poetry promoted patriotism and the revival of Buddhism to this part of the Island.
-He promised to send me the stamp of S Mahinda Thero from Colombo through mail but since then I had never heard from him.
-But towards my limited concern it was enough to have knowledge of such person who is keeping the name Sikkim with honour and pride in Sri Lanka.
+I first heard about S Mahinda Thero in 2005 while in Kolkata when I was asked by one of the stamp dealers whether I was interested in a 20 paisa stamp of S Mahinda Thero issued by the Sri Lankan Postal Department in the early 1970s.
+I collected philatelic items on Buddhism, but I never understood who he was talking about.
+He told me, as I was from Sikkim, I might be interested to know more about the person, and he went on to add it was Sikkim Mahinda Thero, a Buddhist monk who is regarded as a national hero, a famous poet in the Sinhalese language whose poetry promoted patriotism and the revival of Buddhism to this part of the Island.
+He promised to send me the stamp of S Mahinda Thero from Colombo through the mail, but I have never heard from him since then.
+However, regarding my limited concern, it was enough to know that such a person keeps the name Sikkim with honor and pride in Sri Lanka.

-I had the name of S Mahinda Thero within me but never got an opportunity to look at more about him until a year back when I was told by my younger brother about his penpal friend from Sri Lanka.
-I believe she could help me increase my little knowledge about S Mahinda Thero.
+I had the name of S Mahinda Thero within me but never got an opportunity to look at him more until a year back when my younger brother told me about his pen pal friend from Sri Lanka.
+I believe she could help me increase my knowledge about S Mahinda Thero.
 A letter arrived from Gayani Amarasinghe after a month I had penned down.
-She was more than curious about my inquiry about their national hero; according to her they call him "Tibbet Jathika Sikkimmhe Mahinda Thero" which means The Mahinda Thero of Sikkim the Tibbetian.
-She even added his poems are found in the school text books too.
-My fascination towards this Buddhist monk cum poet was growing.
+She was more than curious about my inquiry about their national hero; according to her, they call him "Tibbet Jathika Sikkimmhe Mahinda Thero," which means The Mahinda Thero of Sikkim the Tibbetian.
+She even added that his poems can also be found in the school textbooks.
+My fascination with this Buddhist monk cum poet was growing.

-Gayani writes in her letter recalling how her father would remember the uncertain death of S Mahinda Thero on March 16th 1951 was little expected when the country needed more of his patriotic poetry then.
-Her father would sing lullabies of the great poet for his younger brother and even she had heard her father sing for her when as a child.
-Gayani shared her favourite S Mahinda Thero's poem (English translation) she liked the most:
+Gayani writes in her letter that her father would remember the uncertain death of S Mahinda Thero on March 16th, 1951, which was little expected when the country needed more of his patriotic poetry then.
+Her father would sing lullabies of the great poet for his younger brother, and even she had heard her father sing for her when she was a child.
+Gayani shared her favourite S Mahinda Thero poem (English translation) she liked the most:

 "Freedom is a diamond crown